BroodLK/aa_bb/README.md

 > Because this repository is public, anyone can read the detection logic for skills, cyno activity, injected SP, suspicious transactions, hostile assets and clones, and other monitored behaviors.
 Hostile groups may use this information to avoid detection.
 Operate with discretion.

 # BigBrother
 BigBrother is an Alliance Auth plugin, **_originally written by Andrew Xadi_**, that performs continuous pilot auditing, compliance monitoring, intelligence gathering, and behavioral analysis.
-It monitors activity such as skills, cyno capabilities, SP injections, corporation movement, assets, clones, and more, then delivers structured leadership-focused reports.
+It monitors activity such as skills, cyno capabilities, SP injections, corporation movement, assets, clones, and more, then delivers structured leadership-focused reports.\
+All while invisible to the general membership unless you chose to expose it to them.
+No "adding chars" to it, it pulls relevant information from CorpTools.

 > [!WARNING]
 > This is a **beta** release.
 Please report issues through GitHub.